fanzou99/FastHR/README.md

 Further usages could be found in example.ipynb.

-The algorithm is explained in Appendix A of Zou et al. (submitted).
+The algorithm is explained in Appendix A of Zou et al. (2023).
 Please consider citing this publication if you use FastHR in your research.

 Contact
 -------